What we do

 Community Transport as a service provided by Red Cross is being put on hold while the country is in alert level 4.
 The nature of transport means people sit in close physical proximity, and the government’s directive is that only essential services should stay in operation.
 District Health Boards will have procedures in place to transport patients to essential appointments.

-- Over 1,000 refugee support volunteers and hundreds of staff make up our migration programmes team supporting former refugees.
+- Our staff and volunteers are now providing daily remote check-ins with the 358 families (1136 individuals) in eight settlement locations around New Zealand.
+More than 1,000 refugee support volunteers and hundreds of staff make up our migration programmes team supporting former refugees.
 We've been checking in with our volunteers, ensuring they’re supported and are comfortable continuing to be there for the people we help while keeping a physical distance with their family/individual.
 Seeing a friendly face at a time of stress and worry can make all the difference to somebody’s day, so our volunteers are encouraged to keep in contact, stop by for a wave through the window as they head to the shops, or utilise video calling when their next reach out to the family/individual.
 This support, although virtual, can help to alleviate the isolation many will be feeling over the next few weeks.

 - We also know that global travel restrictions have significantly altered resettlement around the world.
 On 17 March 2020, the UN refugee agency, UNHCR, and the IOM took steps to temporarily suspend refugee resettlement departures.
 The agencies noted that this is a temporary measure that will be in place only for as long as it remains essential.
-As the situation evolves, we’ll be working closely with the Ministry of Business, Innovation and Employment to understand how these changes might affect new Kiwis.
+As the situation evolves, we’ll be working closely with MBIE to understand how these changes might affect new Kiwis.

 Restoring Family Links (RFL)